Mela User Guide

 Pitch Follower

-Pitch Follower is a polyphonic modulator that generates a modulation signal based on the input pitch signal.
-It’s similar to the MIDI Source’s Key Track, but instead of following MIDI notes, it precisely tracks the pitch signal, including pitch bends.
-A change in the pitch signal by an octave results in a 10% change in the modulation signal.
+The Pitch Follower module is a modulator that follows the Pitch signal.
+It is similar to the MIDI Source module’s Key Track, but instead of responding to note events, it directly tracks the Pitch signal, including pitch bends.
+A change in the Pitch signal by one octave results in a 10% change in the Mod signal.

 Center